Communities

 I don't know how possible it would be in practice, but I'd really like to instill a culture of upvoting meaning something like "this is a useful contribution to the discussion helping one understand a perspective" and not "this is the correct opinion on the matter".
 It's going to take some effort and a lot of reinforcing messaging for something like that to have a chance of working, I know though.

-qohelet‭ wrote over 3 years ago · edited over 3 years ago
+qohelet‭ wrote about 4 years ago · edited about 4 years ago

 Peter, I’m not opposed to that, but that’s what forums are for, not Q&A sites.
 So I’m leery.
 Usually Q&A is not discussion.
 It’s finite answers.